For cybercriminals, targeting the banking industry with phishing emails may provide a relatively easy path to a major payday.

 Banks can improve their protection against malicious messages by using a customized spam filter or dedicated email protection program.
 Programs with the capability for advanced email scanning or limiting attachment types to exclude .exe and scripts can limit malicious messages.
 While spam filter technology is not in a place to act as an organization's sole protection against phishing attacks, it can offer some benefits in the fight.

 4. File integrity monitoring software

 If your awareness training, spam filters, and all else fail, what comes next?
 Is a financial institution doomed to suffer devastating financial loss from ransomware or zero-day malware virus in a phishing email?

 Certain forms of file integrity monitoring software can act as a highly-effective, final barrier against cybercrime for financial institutions.
 By investing in agent-based file integrity monitoring solutions, you have the ability to identify and isolate the aftermath of a phishing attack before it's too late.

 File Integrity Monitoring for Phishing Protection in the Finance Industry

-CimTrak is the only file integrity monitoring solution offering security professionals at banks and financial institutions the ability to stop a phishing attacks in its tracks, with full negative change remediation.
+CimTrak is the only file integrity monitoring solution offering security professionals at banks and financial institutions the ability to stop phishing attacks in their tracks, with full negative change remediation.
 With the ability to receive real-time alerts on your entire network from a centralized management portal, administrators can take action the minute a malicious file is opened.

 To learn more about File Integrity Monitoring, download the Definitive Guide to File integrity monitoring today.